We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - regularly washing the hair and keeping hairspray away from the face

-- wearing loose clothing made of non-synthetic fabrics, such as cotton
+- wearing loose clothing made of natural fabrics such as cotton, linen, and hemp

 Acne can cause long-term scarring and emotional distress.
-Anyone who is concerned about their acne should seek the help of a medical professional or dermatologist, as there may be a treatable underlying health issue.
+Anyone concerned about their acne should seek the help of a medical professional or dermatologist, as there may be a treatable underlying health issue.

 Click here for an excellent range of non-comedogenic makeup products, reviewed by thousands of customers.

 A healthcare provider can offer additional information and recommend ways to treat whiteheads and other forms of acne.